openstack/pbr/doc/source/user/features.rst

    This feature has been superseded by the `sphinxcontrib-apidoc`__ (for generation of API documentation) and :ref:`pbr.sphinxext` (for configuration of versioning via package metadata) extensions.
-It will be removed in a future release.
+It has been removed in version 6.0.

    __ https://pypi.org/project/sphinxcontrib-apidoc/

-Sphinx can produce auto documentation indexes based on signatures and docstrings of your project but you have to give it index files to tell it to *autodoc* each module: that's kind of repetitive and boring. *pbr* will scan your project, find all of your modules, and generate all of the stub files for you.

-In addition, Sphinx documentation setups are altered to have several pieces of information that are known to ``setup.py`` injected into the Sphinx config.

-See the :ref:`pbr-setup-cfg` section of the configuration file for details on configuring your project for *autodoc*.

 ``test``
 ~~~~~~~~